Nadia Lee Cohen: Photography and literary work

 In 2020, Lee Cohen published her first book, Women, with IDEA; a major monograph six years in the making; the book featured 100 previously unseen portraits.

 As a film director, Lee Cohen has worked with Tyler, the Creator, Kali Uchis, A$AP Rocky and Katy Perry, among others.
 Commercially, she has worked in fashion with campaigns for Balenciaga, Mac, Maison Margiela, Adidas, Schiaparelli, Gucci, Miu Miu, and Valentino.
 As a photographer, Nadia has shot iconic women including Rihanna, Billie Jean King, Pamela Anderson, Kim Kardashian, and Sophia Loren.

 Lee Cohen's second book, Hello My Name Is, was published by IDEA in December 2021.
 It saw Lee Cohen physically manifest herself into 33 characters (both female and male) imagined from 33 found name badges.
 Alongside each portrait is a still-life of found objects associated with each persona.

 In 2021, Lee Cohen hosted the opening of The Academy Museum of Motion Pictures in Los Angeles, a night in collaboration with Vanity Fair, where she wore Daniel Roseberry’s iconic gold Schiaparelli design.

 In May 2022, Lee Cohen opened her first solo art exhibition in the United States at Jeffrey Deitch gallery in Los Angeles.
 The gallery presented a thematic showcase of Cohen's photographic works from her monographs (Women and HELLO, My Name Is), in addition to an immersive installation featuring video works and life-like sculptures.

 In 2024, Italian shoe brand Paris Texas partnered with Cohen on the design of two shoes.

 Modeling and acting

 In 2019, Lee Cohen was cast as Danny Trejo’s girlfriend in the movie Black Licorice.
-In 2021, she was selected by Couture house of Schiaparelli to be the face of their new campaign, with Vogue magazine donning Nadia ‘The Schiaparelli muse we’re all obsessed with’.
+In 2021, she was selected by Couture House of Schiaparelli to be the face of their new campaign, with Vogue magazine dubbing Nadia ‘The Schiaparelli muse we’re all obsessed with’.

 Lee Cohen was previously featured as a model for Maison Margiela, appeared in Calvin Klein's campaign, and walked for Rihanna's Savage X Fenty Show.
 In 2021, she was the cover of C41 magazine, Rollacoaster Magazine and Numéro.

+Personal life

+Since 2026, Cohen has been in a relationship with Mark Eydelshteyn, whom she met during a Balenciaga shoot in 2025.